mhcho4096/phylosophos/README.md

 Please refer to "phylosophos_guide.pdf" for detailed information on the package and instructions on how to use and modify it.

+## System requirements

+### Storage

+PhyloSophos requires a minimum of approximately 6.0GB of storage space for downloading and processing the metadata of three taxonomic reference databases (CoL, EoL, NCBI taxonomy) into base reference files.
+Importing GBIF adds an additional 7.0GB of storage space to accommodate its data.

+### Memory

+PhyloSophos requires a minimum of 8GB RAM for conducting taxonomic mapping with three base reference files.
+An additional 8GB RAM is required for incorporating GBIF reference.

 ## Initialization guide

 PhyloSophos requires Numpy, along with other basic libraries of Python 3.
 Before initializing PhyloSophos to fit with your environment, please set up an environment with a python version >=3.7 (preferably with Conda), and install numpy (https://numpy.org/install/) as appropriate.